nocentino/sql-s3-object-integration/README.md

 AS   [Test1]
 ```

-`OPENROWSET` is cool for infrequent access, but if you want to layer on sql server security or use statistics on the data in the external data source,
+`OPENROWSET` is cool for infrequent access, but if you want to layer on SQL Server security or use statistics on the data in the external data source,
  let's create an external table.
 This first requires defining an external file format.
 In this example, its CSV

 ```